blues/app-accelerators/11-generator-activity-monitor/README.md

 ![](images/electrical_schematic_activity_signal.png)

 Otherwise, you can simulate a generator active signal by connecting the Notecarrier to the Generator monitor's USB output and using a jumper wire to connect `N_VUSB` to `D11`.
 Please note that not all pins are 5v-tolerant, so use caution and check the datasheet for your MCU.
-On Swan, D11 and D12 are 5v-tolerant, but not D10 or D13.
+On Swan, D11 and D12 are 5v-tolerant, but D10 and D13 are not.

 ![](images/electrical_schematic_retrofit.png)

 During development and testing, you will typically power the Notecarrier and Swan via USB cables from your computer.
-When the application is deployed, you will use a USB power adapter plugged into each of the 18-gauge wired outlets that you added to the 2 Dr. Wattson monitoring boards.
+When the application is deployed, you will use a USB power adapter plugged into each of the 18-gauge wired outlets that you added to the two Dr. Wattson monitoring boards.

 ## Testing